Dividend payers get a break from Fed decision

 As the jobs market and income growth improve, demand for housing should rise as well, Fed Chair Janet Yellen said on Thursday.

-Next week, reports on existing and new home sales could move stocks like Lennar or PulteGroup.
+Next week, reports on existing and new home sales could move stocks like Lennar (LEN.N) or PulteGroup (PHM.N).

 (Reporting by Caroline Valetkevitch; Editing by Nick Zieminski)